MicrosoftDocs/power-pages-docs/power-pages-docs/admin/privacy-dsr-summary.md

 ### Step 1: Identify the type of user for which data is requested

-Power Pages has two types of users which might be accessing its services:
+Power Pages has two types of users accessing its services:

 | Type of User | Experience used to access Power Pages service |
 |--------------|----------------------------------------------|